NEO-JAMMA/Altair8800_Mister/README.md

   - AUX

 ## Available samples
-These samples are accessible through the MiSTer Core OSD (F12) in the Select Program section.
+These samples are accessible through the MiSTer Core OSD (F12) in the "Select Program" section.

 - Empty